weinoose/PYTHON/README.md

 # Complete PYTHON Tutorial

 Welcome!
 This repository is contributing by myself for programmers to learn this language easily with those tutorials.
-Also, advanced level Python programming language tutorial codes for all kinds of users.
+Advanced level Python programming language tutorial codes for all kinds of users.

 # More information about Me